cravinoth-blip/metis/README.md

 # Metis – Your Learning Companion

 A gamified AI learning platform for employees.
-Built with FastAPI and Jinja2 templates — no separate frontend build step required.
+Built with FastAPI and Jinja2 templates.

 ## Running the project